ebcfr/tedit/README.md

 * Base64 Encoder
 * Command Line Support
 * Load and save a file using encoding map different from the system and allow modifying the encoding used
+* File browser management in project mode like
 * Runs in GNU/Linux, [Microsoft Windows](#for-microsoft-windows-users) and Unix (MacOS not tested)

+TO DO

+* display the cursor poition
+* ballon help for file names
+* rc file to store the configuration
+* optional ctags handling
+* syntax highlighting
+* drag and drop of files to open them

 ----